library(tidyverse)1 Introduction

 1.5 Exercises

-For exercises we will use either data that are published somewhere and give you the link, or we will ask you to download the data from the repository and save it into your project folder Link to Github folder
+For exercises, we will use either data that are published somewhere and give you the link, or we will ask you to download the data from the repository and save it into your project folder: Link to Github folder

 In this chapter:

-2. Create another project and start a new script, try switching between the projects.
+2. Create another project and start a new script, and try switching between the projects.
 Delete this project.

-5. Download Example0 from data/messy_data, save them into your data folder and import them to the working environment.
+5. Download Example0 from data/messy_data, save it into your data folder and import it to the working environment.
 Make the dataset tidy by renaming the variable names.
-Try one by one, or rename_all, or clean_names function from the janitor package. *Save the tidy dataset as Example0_tidy.csv using function write_csv.
+Try one by one, with rename_all(), or use the clean_names() function from the janitor package. *Save the tidy dataset as Example0_tidy.csv using the function write_csv().

-6. Try importing the same, not cleaned file via Rstudio and describe pros/cons.
+6. Try importing the same, not cleaned file via R Studio and describe pros/cons.

 1.6 Further reading

-RStudio: Download and basic information https://posit.co/download/rstudio-desktop/
+R Studio: Download and basic information https://posit.co/download/rstudio-desktop/

-Datacamp: Tutorial for R studio here
+Datacamp: Tutorial for R Studio here

-Why to organise your work in projects https://www.tidyverse.org/blog/2017/12/workflow-vs-script/
+Why to organise your work in projects: https://www.tidyverse.org/blog/2017/12/workflow-vs-script/

-David Zelený clean and tidy script https://davidzeleny.net/wiki/doku.php/recol:clean_and_tidy_script
+David Zelený clean and tidy script: https://davidzeleny.net/wiki/doku.php/recol:clean_and_tidy_script

-Tidyverse suggestions to good coding style https://style.tidyverse.org/
+Tidyverse suggestions for good coding style: https://style.tidyverse.org/

-R for data science book https://r4ds.hadley.nz/
+R for Data Science book: https://r4ds.hadley.nz/